trpeel/ical-generator/README.md

 * UID
 * Busy Status

-Note that the header must be written exactaly as shown above.
+Note that the header must be written exactly as shown above.

 ### Busy Status